5kProjects/flaskbookreview/README.md

 ```
 Note that work_ratings_count here is the number of ratings that this particular book has received, and average_rating is the book’s average score out of 5.

-# Requirements
+# Functionalities

-Alright, it’s time to actually build your web application!
-Here are the requirements:
+ Here are the requirements of this application:

 1. **Registration**: Users should be able to register for your website, providing (at minimum) a username and password.